 A tax loss carryforward is a special tax rule that allows capital losses to be carried over from one year to another.
-In other words, capital losses realized in the current tax year can also be used to offset gains or profits in a future tax year.
+In other words, an investor can take capital losses realized in the current tax year to offset gains or profits in a future tax year.

 What Is Tax Loss Carryforward?

-Tax loss carryforward is the process of carrying forward capital losses into future tax years.
+Tax loss carryforward, sometimes called capital loss carryover, is the process of carrying forward capital losses into future tax years.
 A capital loss occurs when you sell an asset for less than your adjusted basis.
 Capital losses are the opposite of capital gains, which are realized when you sell an asset for more than your adjusted basis.

 How Tax Loss Carryforwards Work

 A tax loss carryforward generally allows you to report losses realized on assets in one tax year on a future year’s tax return.
 Realized losses differ from unrealized losses or gains, which are the change in an investment’s value compared to its purchase price before an investor sells it.

 IRS loss carryforward rules apply to both personal and business assets.
 The main types of capital loss carryovers allowed by the Internal Revenue Code are capital loss carryforwards and net operating loss carryforwards.

 IRS rules allow investors to “harvest” tax losses, meaning they use capital losses to offset capital gains.
 An investor could sell an investment at a capital loss, then deduct that loss against capital gains from other investments to reduce taxable income, assuming they don’t violate the wash-sale rule.